Sacrificial Revival Spell

 - In Persona 3, Chidori revives Junpei after he was shot by Strega, at the cost of her own life.

 - In some entries in the Shin Megami Tensei series, the Recarmdra spell will revive all fallen party members at the cost of killing the caster.
-In games where the caster's death means game over, it instead reduces their HP to One.
+In games where the caster's death means game over, it instead reduces their HP to 1.

 - Lufia: The Ruins of Lore has the Sacrifice skill, which kills the caster to heal the target to full HP.
 Unless you use it on yourself, in which case it just heals you to full HP.
 Presumably, it kills the user first and then heals the target, but the programmers forgot to put in code to prevent you from having the user use it on themself.

 - Quest for Glory IV has Erana's Staff have this function, Toby sacrifices himself to bring his Undead Child master back to life as a human.

 - Valkyrie Profile has Lenneth able to grant this to others if they ask.
 She never forces anyone.
 The spell also exists in general in the game; one rule, however, is that it cannot be reversed.
 If someone is resurrected this way, and they try to resurrect the original sacrificer; both stay dead.